Infonomi/indoorpin_sdk_android/README.md

 **STEP 1:**
 ```
-Add the jar files in your project folder libs
+Copy the libs/jar files from indoorpin_sdk_android and paste them to your libs folder
 ```
 **STEP 2:**